kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 ---

-### 4.2 Rule Makers → Decision Makers: fuzzy options, fuzzy decisions
+### 4.2 Rule Makers → Decision Makers: fuzzy options, optics-driven decisions

 **What this edge should do**